SoutoElisio/Applied-Data-Science-Capstone/README.md

 # SpaceX Falcon 9 Predictive Model

+## Applied Data Science Capstone

+Welcome to the SpaceX Falcon 9 Predictive Model project, the culmination of the IBM Data Science Professional Certificate specialization.
+This capstone summarizes all the knowledge acquired throughout the specialization.

+**Project Background**
+SpaceX, a trailblazer in the commercial space age, advertises Falcon 9 rocket launches at $62 million, a substantial cost saving attributed to their first stage reuse capability.
+This project aims to predict the reuse of the first stage by leveraging public information and machine learning models.

+**Questions to be answered**
+1. How do variables like payload mass, launch site, number of flights, and orbits influence the success of the first stage landing?
+2. Does the rate of successful landings increase over the years?
+3. What is the best algorithm for binary classification in this case?

+**Methodology**
+1. **Data Collection Methodology**
+   - Utilizing SpaceX Rest API
+   - Web Scrapping from Wikipedia

+2. **Performed Data Wrangling**
+   - Filtering the data
+   - Handling missing values
+   - Utilizing One Hot Encoding for binary classification preparation

+3. **Performed Exploratory Data Analysis (EDA)**
+   - Visualization and SQL analysis

+4. **Performed Interactive Visual Analytics**
+   - Utilizing Folium and Plotly Dash

+5. **Performed Predictive Analysis**
+   - Building, tuning, and evaluating classification models for optimal results

 ## Executive Summary

-Welcome to the SpaceX Falcon 9 Predictive Model project!
 Our goal is to revolutionize competitive bidding in the space launch industry by predicting Falcon 9 first stage landing success and estimating launch costs.
 This predictive model provides crucial insights for companies vying for space launch contracts, allowing them to make informed decisions.

 ## Introduction

-In an era of space exploration, cost-effective and reliable launches are paramount.
 This project harnesses the power of data science to predict the success of Falcon 9 first stage landings and estimate launch costs.
 The results aim to empower companies engaged in competitive bidding, offering a strategic edge in the space launch industry.

 ## Data Collection and Wrangling Methodology